trystan-a/image_filters/README.md

 - inFileName: Name of the file you wish to apply the filter to
 - outFileName: Name of the file that contains the image after the filters were applied

+## Important Note About Parallelism

+In my program, I set the device to run the Warp kernels on to be the cpu, so the program will not benefit from parallelism by default.
+To fix this, change the line in the code that sets the "device" variable to "cuda" instead of "cpu".
+Make sure that you have a compadible Nvidia GPU before doing this.